Huskie/boxrec-client/README.md

 # boxrec-client 🥊
-A BoxRec client which fetches data from the BoxRec boxing website via web scraping in Node.js
+A BoxRec client which fetches data from the BoxRec boxing website via web scraping in Node.js.
+Fetches return promise objects which will resolve with the fetched data if successful.

 ## To run